shengyang998/project_teal/memory-bank/activeContext.md

 ## Active Context

 ### Current Focus
-- Establish project scaffolding and memory bank.
-- Define initial imaging pipeline (RAW open + minimal filter pass).
-- Add camera capture to acquire iOS RAW (ProRAW) images.
-- Lock the 48MP linear RGB plan into executable steps: alignment gates, forward operator tests, and tiled-prototype envelopes.
+- Lock the 48MP linear RGB plan into executable steps with sensor-consistency gates.
+- Stand up the forward operator and synthetic tests that gate training against the 12MP RAW anchor.
+- Prepare for gain-field/differentiable model scaffolding and export hooks.

 ### Recent Changes
 - Initialized Git repository and `.gitignore` for Xcode/CMake.